9th Annual TCU Faculty Convening

 Call for Proposals and Registration

-The 8th annual Tribal College and University (TCU) Faculty Convening (formerly the TCU Faculty Research Convening) is a place for faculty to share, learn, and grow professionally.
-The Faculty Convening is hosted by the College Fund’s Research, Evaluation, and Faculty Development Department, with generous support from the Henry Luce Foundation.
+The 9th annual Tribal College and University (TCU) Faculty Convening (formerly the TCU Faculty Research Convening) is a place for faculty, leaders, and staff to share, learn, and grow professionally.
+The TCU Faculty Convening is hosted by the College Fund’s Research, Evaluation, and Faculty Development Department, with generous support from the Henry Luce Foundation.

 Who: TCU Faculty, Staff, and Leadership

-Registration: Registration for general attendees will open in May.
+Registration: Registration for general attendees who are not presenting will open in late April.

 SUBMIT A PROPOSAL TO PRESENT

-We invite TCU faculty to submit a proposal to present in one of the following areas:
+We invite TCU faculty and others to submit a proposal to present in one of the following areas:

 1) Research.
 Presentations in this category focus on research you have conducted to advance theory, knowledge, and/or practice in your field.
 The convening is multidisciplinary and presentations span a range of topics from geology to languages to math.

-- This category includes research on pedagogical strategies (e.g., adapting standardized curricula to tribal college settings) and higher education leadership and administration (e.g., student support services, student engagement).
+- This category includes research on pedagogical strategies (e.g., adapting standardized curricula to tribal college settings), education leadership and administration (e.g., student support services, student engagement), and more.

 - We also invite presentations on Indigenous research methods.
-Presentations can be instructional (e.g., give participants an overview of Indigenous research methods) or share lessons learned from using Indigenous research methods.
+Presentations can be instructional (e.g., give participants an overview of Indigenous research methods) or share your experience using Indigenous research methods.

 2) Best practices and lessons learned.
 Presentations in this category share best practices that you or your college have developed over time or lessons you have learned from developing, expanding, implementing, and/or evaluating programs and projects.

-- Sample topics include teaching strategies, engaging students in virtual labs, developing new academic programs from scratch, and incorporating culture and language into your curriculum.
+- Sample topics include teaching strategies, engaging students in virtual labs, developing new academic programs from scratch, and faculty professional development.

 - Preference will be given to proposals that include some indication of your success or impact (e.g., qualitative data, participant comments).
 Please note this in your application.